yousef-isaifan/Business-Landing-Website/README.md

 ✅ **Info Section** – Highlights the café’s key features and services.
 ✅ **About Section** – Left-aligned content for a structured and elegant design.
 ✅ **Contact Page** – Includes a simple and user-friendly contact form.
-✅ **No JavaScript Required** – Fully functional using only HTML & CSS.

 ---